libp2p/specs/connections/README.md

 with `"na"`.

-When registering protocol handlers, it's possible to use a custom predicate or "match function", which will receive incoming protocol ids and return `true` if the handler supports the protocol.
+When registering protocol handlers, it's possible to use a custom predicate or "match function", which will receive incoming protocol ids and return a boolean indicating whether the handler supports the protocol.
 This allows more flexible behavior than exact literal matching, which is the default behavior if no match function is provided.

 ## Practical Considerations